-We offer three distinct introductory courses to orient students to the interdisciplinary nature of African diaspora studies at Kenyon.
-These courses are AFDS 108: The Crossroads Seminar, AFDS 110: Introduction to African Diaspora Studies, and the section of ENGL 104 (Introduction to Literary Study) called "Legacy of Slavery."
+We offer two distinct introductory courses to orient students to the interdisciplinary nature of African Diaspora Studies at Kenyon College.
+These courses are AFDS 108: The Crossroads Seminar and AFDS 110: Introduction to African Diaspora Studies.
 Each course places a distinct emphasis upon critical thinking, oral presentation, and critical writing as integral components of the learning experience.
-The objective of each course is to introduce students to the wide range of approaches through which they can develop a firm grasp of African diaspora studies as it currently exists, as informed by past events, and as history continues to unfold.
+The objective of each course is to introduce students to the wide range of approaches which exist to develop a firm grasp of African Diaspora Studies as it currently exists, as informed by past events, and as history continues to unfold.